 According to CarComplaints.com, the #1 most prevalent problem with Volvo vehicles is excessive oil consumption.

-Several reports claimed that their Volvo ran out of oil way before their next oil change - something very unlikely unless there’s something wrong like a damaged head gasket or dirty oil filters.
+Several reports claimed that their Volvo ran out of oil way before their next oil change - something improbable unless there’s something wrong like a damaged head gasket or dirty oil filters.
 In the worst-case scenario, excessive oil consumption can result in a damaged engine which is expensive to replace.

 As far as we know, the newer models (2010 onwards) don’t have any significant issues with the transmission.
-However, if you do have the Volvo V70, repairing the transmission can cost you as much as $4,000.
+However, if you have the Volvo V70, repairing the transmission can cost you as much as $4,000.

 What are the Most Reliable Volvo Vehicles?